gmac/schema-stitching-handbook/03-array-batched-type-merging/README.md

-# Example 3 – Array-batched type merging
+# Chapter 4 – Array-batched type merging

 This example explores the core techniques for merging typed objects using array queries, covering most of the topics discussed in [batched merging documentation](https://www.graphql-tools.com/docs/stitch-type-merging#batching).